 Mars — Page 93

-KENNEDY SPACE CENTER, FLA. - On Launch Complex 17-B, Cape Canaveral Air Force Station, a solid rocket booster is raised off its transporter to lift it to vertical.
-It will be mated to the Delta II rocket for the Mars Exploration Rover 1 (MER-1) launch June 25.
-NASA’s twin Mars Exploration Rovers are designed to study the history of water on Mars.
+KENNEDY SPACE CENTER, FLA. - On Launch Pad 17-A, Cape Canaveral Air Force Station, the Mars Exploration Rover 2 (MER-2), inside the transport canister, is ready to be lifted into the launch tower where it will be mated to the Delta II rocket for launch.
+MER-2 is one of NASA's twin Mars Exploration Rovers designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
-Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can’t yet go.
-MER-2 (MER-A) will launch June 5.
+Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can't yet go.
+MER-2 is scheduled to launch no earlier than June 8 as MER-A.

 KENNEDY SPACE CENTER, FLA. - The Delta II rocket on Launch Complex 17-A, Cape Canaveral Air Force Station, is having solid rocket boosters (SRBs) installed that will help launch Mars Exploration Rover 2 (MER-2) on June 5.
 In the center are three more solid rocket boosters that will be added to the Delta, which will carry nine in all.
 NASA’s twin Mars Exploration Rovers are designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
 Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can’t yet go.
 MER-2 is scheduled to launch as MER-A. MER-1 (MER-B) will launch June 25.